AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Performances.rst

 `PeleLMeX` is built upon the AMR library `AMReX` and inherits most of its High Performance Computing features.

-`PeleLMeX` parallel paradigm is based on an MPI+`X` appraoch, where `X` can be OpenMP, or any of CUDA, HIP or SYCL, for Nvidia, AMD and Intel GPUs vendor, respectively.
-The actual performances gain of using accelerator within `PeleLMeX` is a moving target as both hardware and software are continously improving.
+`PeleLMeX` parallel paradigm is based on an MPI+`X` approach, where `X` can be OpenMP, or any of CUDA, HIP or SYCL, for Nvidia, AMD and Intel GPUs vendor, respectively.
+The actual performances gain of using accelerator within `PeleLMeX` is a moving target as both hardware and software are continuously improving.
 In the following we demonstrate the gain at a given time (specified and subject to updates) and on selected platforms.